saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

   languages (html, css, javascript).
 ---
 ### Preface:
-I've recently decided to work on a simple website, a page with my contact information, and a blog to document my progress as I work on various projects.
-I need a setup that allows me to publish posts from a Chromebook.
-I want to focus on writing and I don't want to mess with code everytime I want to publish a blog post.
+I need to make sure that when my name is googled that it appears as one of the top results.
+I figure the best way to acomplish that would be to create a simple website with a blog.
+I've also been meaning to start a blog to document my progress on various projects.
+I need a setup that allows me to publish posts from a vanilla Chromebook and I don't want to mess with code everytime I want to publish a blog post.

 ### Requirements:
 - minimalist/brutalist design
 - zero javascript unless absolutely neccessary
-- semantically correct html (no div soup)
 - frontpage with contact info
 - blog page with a list of posts
-- clean blog post design
 - fluid design (a step up from responsive grids)
-- easy to add content from a vanilla Chromebook

 ## Sounds like WordPress!

-With these concerns in mind, most people recommend a tool such as WordPress.
-After playing with WordPress for a few weeks I find that it as an all purpose solution it is pretty bloated, a security nightmare, and requires a lot of maintenance.
-It's pretty easy to set up for the first time, and it doesn't require much work to develope a theme from scratch, nevertheless it lacks in every other area.
+With these concerns in mind, most people recommend a tool such as WordPress and so for about a month I've been playing with WordPress.
+It's pretty easy to set up for the first time, and it doesn't require much work to develop a theme from scratch, nevertheless I find that it is too bloated, a security nightmare, and requires a lot of maintenance.

 I've recently learned about static websites.
-They are faster, much more reliable and through a proper setup they fulfill every single one of my requirements.
+They are faster, much more reliable, secure, and through a proper setup they fulfill every single one of my requirements.

 ## WordPress vs static sites